mamounemikou0/VV-ESIR-TP3/exercises/binary-heap.md

 The addition of the 2 tests allowed us to increase the coverage from 92.4% to 93.3% which does not show a big difference because we already had 14 first tests with a coverage of 92.4%.

 ## 3. Base Choice Coverage :
-These are the cases in the method heapifyDown(int index)
+Those are the cases in the method heapifyDown(int index)
 ### predicat 1:

     if (leftChildIndex < heap.size() && comparator.compare(heap.get(leftChildIndex), heap.get(smallestChildIndex)) < 0)